This page has not been updated yet. The page does not reflect the transition from PBS to Slurm.

 Launching the Simulator/Adaptor With ParaView¶

-To launch ParaView you have two standard options on Salomon.
-You can run ParaView from your local machine in client-server mode by following the information here or you can connect to the cluster using VNC and graphical environment by following the information on VNC.
-In both cases we will use ParaView version 5.6.0 and its respective module.
+There are two standard options to launch ParaView,.
+You can run ParaView from your local machine in client-server mode by following the information here or you can connect to the cluster using VNC and the graphical environment by following the information on VNC.
+In both cases, we will use ParaView version 5.6.0 and its respective module.

-Either you use client-server mode or VNC for ParaView you have to allocate some computing resources.
+Whether you use the client-server mode or VNC for ParaView, you have to allocate some computing resources.
 This is done by the console commands below (supply valid Project ID).

-For client-server mode of ParaView we allocate the resources by
+For the client-server mode of ParaView we allocate the resources by

 $ qsub -I -q qprod -A PROJECT-ID -l select=2

 In the case of VNC connection, we use X11 forwarding by the